It is often difficult, especially when the story is “ugly”, to see that it was necessary.

 Yes, life may have hit some really rough ones your way, but each pitch was necessary.
 The behaviours of some people around you, although ugly and uncalled for, has nothing to do with you.
 It does not define you, it does not represent anything of and about you.
 They were hoops and hurdles you had to jump on your journey to here, where you are at today, to enable your journey to come this way.
 Like the rungs on a ladder they have fulfilled the purpose they had in your life and now you can move on from the fact that you tripped up and got hurt on them, you have climbed up much further ahead from that time, it was a lesson you had to learn from, not your legacy.

 One can go around with ‘sands of time’ cupped in open palms to their perpetrators to show to them: ‘look how you have wronged me’, ‘please apologise and change your ways’.
 One can go to these people bleeding from the cut on their finger in hope for a sticky plaster, yet not get one.
-One often has to tend to their bleeding wounds theirrselves, applying pressure till the bleeding finally stopped on its own and eventually scarred over.
-Over time one learns they are not going to get a “sticky plaster” from them and have to find their own; so they turned away from them, but they do not let go of those grains of sand.
-No, instead they clinch on to them in their fist(s) in hope to one day still show to them these grains of sand to make them see and realise something from them.
-One can try to get on with their life, but with a clinched fist(s) no doubt it is hard to do things ‘normally’.
+One often has to tend to their bleeding wounds themselves, applying pressure till the bleeding finally stopped on its own and eventually scars over.
+Over time one learns they are not going to get a “sticky plaster” from their perpetrators and that one has to find their own; so they turned away from them, but often they do not let go of those grains of sand.
+No, instead they clench on to them in their fist(s) in hope to one day still show to them these grains of sand to make them see and realise something from them.
+One can try to get on with their life, but with a clenched fist(s) no doubt it is hard to do things ‘normally’.

 So let go of your clenched fist, there is no point in keeping it clenched when there is nothing left in it and nothing to come of it.
 Let go and relieve yourself of the energy you are having to put into clenching your fist; open your fist and relax your hand, then see how much more easier it is to live your life without clench fists…